primadi/lokstra/docs/03-api-reference/06-services/index.md

 # Services

-Lokstra provides a comprehensive collection of built-in services that handle common application needs like database connectivity, caching, authentication, and monitoring.
+Lokstra provides a comprehensive collection of built-in services that handle common application needs like database connectivity, caching, and monitoring.
 All services follow a consistent registration and configuration pattern, making them easy to use and extend.

 ## Table of Contents